 Black Ice Himalaya consists of a small team of scientists, climbers and Sherpas who work together on Nepal’s glaciers and mountains.
 Much focus has been on Ngozumpa glacier, which is an 18-kilometer “river of ice” riddled with supraglacial lakes.
 These lakes effectively eat away at the glacier from above and below.
 Black Ice studies these lakes and their behavior through time lapse photography and in-situ field research.

 Recently, we have expanded our knowledge base to the other ends of glaciers – the accumulation zones, where glaciers grow.
 As dust and black carbon (soot) deposits on snow and ice up high, this leads to enhanced melting (due to the particles’ darker colors and ability to absorb more solar radiation) and, thus, diminished glacier growth.
 Our work was featured in the fall 2014 issue of Rice Magazine.

-Project supporters and collaborators include GlacierWorks, the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute for Arctic and Alpine Research (INSTAAR), the National Snow and Ice Data Center (NSIDC), Swansea University, University Centre in Svalbard and University of St. Andrews.
-The November 2012 and May 2013 Black Ice expeditions are made possible due to the generous support from crowd-funding via PetriDish.org, a USAID Climber-Scientist individual grant, and a research grant from the Geological Society of America (GSA).
+Project supporters and collaborators include GlacierWorks, the Cooperative Institute for Research in Environmental Sciences (CIRES), the Institute for Arctic and Alpine Research (INSTAAR), the National Snow and Ice Data Center (NSIDC), the American Climber Science Program, and Midwest ROV LLC.